junder-git/OLD_rke1_arm64_v2/README.md

             sync;

 This allows the ability for the execute shell window to remain open for up to 15 minutes.
 Without this parameter, the default is 1 minute and will automatically close.

+#########CHATGPT
+Use Helm Hooks: If you originally installed Nginx Ingress using Helm, you can define a Helm hook to handle the update of the ConfigMap and restart the Controller pods.
+Here's an example:

+yaml
+Copy code
+apiVersion: batch/v1
+kind: Job
+metadata:
+  name: nginx-config-update
+  namespace: ingress-nginx
+spec:
+  template:
+    spec:
+      containers:
+        - name: nginx-config-update
+          image: your-image-with-kubectl  # An image with kubectl installed
+          command:
+            - kubectl
+            - delete
+            - pods
+            - -n
+            - ingress-nginx
+            - -l
+            - app.kubernetes.io/component=controller
+          restartPolicy: OnFailure
+This Helm hook defines a Kubernetes Job that deletes the Nginx Ingress Controller pods when the chart is upgraded or installed.
+Make sure to use an image with kubectl installed.